ronnn-ddr/union_shop/prompt.md

 Additional requirements:
 - Use Dart classes and constructors appropriately.
 - Ensure the app is responsive and styled consistently with existing pages.
 - Navigation: Update routes to pass Product objects where needed.
+Products should be accessible via `/product/(productid)` routes.
 - Handle edge cases: Ensure proper null handling for optional fields like salePrice.
 - Integrate seamlessly with existing code; for example, use similar structures to other models like cart_item.dart.
 - Use existing header and footer widgets (`lib/widgets/header_widget.dart` and `lib/widgets/footer_widget.dart`) in updated pages where applicable.